You will find here:

 - Regular testing is very important to keep yourself and your sexual partners safe.
 If you get any infection, the sooner you access treatment, the better.

 - If you are living with HIV and you decide to play, set your alarm as a reminder to take your medication at the right time, as it was prescribed.
-In case that you decide to travel and visit someone else, don’t forget to take your medication with you.
+In case you decide to travel and visit someone else, don’t forget to take your medication with you.